King, Donald. 'Some notes on warp-faced compound weaves'. Bulletin du CIETA. Lyon: Centre International d'étude des Textiles Anciens, 1968, pp. 9-19.

 In 1900, a Daoist monk named Wang Yuanlu discovered a secret cave at Qianfodung, which contained thousands of documents and paintings.
 Stein purchased a significant amount of this material from Wang during his visit to the Dunhuang in 1907.
 Among the many religious works were Buddhist, Jewish, Nestorian, Daoist and Confucian texts; all of which dated from approximately 400 to 1000 A.D.
 Numerous languages were represented as well, including Chinese, Sanskrit, Tibetan and Hebrew.
 Stein also acquired many textile pieces.
 Most of these were silk, for Dunhuang lay on the main trade route between silk-growing regions of China and Central Asia.
 Elaborate embroideries depicted Buddhist legends and processions of donors.
 Patterned silks included Chinese and Sassanian (Persian) designs.
 From China came floral and geometric patterns, combined with figures of animals and birds.
 Sassanian motifs included pairs of confronted ducks, lions, and other beasts, combined with medallions and quatrefoils.
 Stein also found undecorated silks used as processional banners and valances for decorating bases of statues.
 The cave was sealed soon after 1000 A.D., apparently to protect the contents from invading armies.
 The V&A holds, on loan, a large number of textiles from Dunhuang, including plain and pattern woven silks in many colours, painted Buddhist banners and canopies, and wrappers for Buddhist texts.

-2. Border with floral pattern, Jin in twill: Warp: silk, white, blue, light brown and green, 48 groups/cm; Main weft: silk, single, beige, 13 wefts/cm; Binding weft: silk, single, beige, 13 wefts/cm.
-Weave structure: 2/1S warp faced compound twill
+Warp: silk, blueish green, brown, 30 groups/cm; Main weft: silk, single, brown, 9 wefts/cm; Binding weft: silk, single, brown, 9 wefts/cm; Weave structure: 2/1Z warp faced compound twill

 Found in Cave 17 of the Mogao Grottoes (Caves of the Thousand Buddhas).

-The site is also part of an area now referred to as the Silk Road, a series of overland trade routes that crossed Asia, from China to Europe.
+The site is part of an area of Central Asia we now call the Silk Road, a series of overland trade routes that crossed Asia, from China to Europe.
 The most notable item traded was silk.
-Camels and horses were used as pack animals and merchants passed their goods from oasis to oasis.
+Camels and horses were used as pack animals and merchants passed the goods from oasis to oasis.
 The Silk Road was also important for the exchange of ideas – while silk textiles travelled west from China, Buddhism entered China from India in this way.

-These fragments were brought back from Central Asia by the explorer and archaeologist Sir Marc Aurel Stein (1862–1943).
-The Victoria and Albert Museum has around 600 ancient and medieval textiles recovered by Stein at the beginning of the twentieth century.
-The textiles range in date from the second century BC to the twelfth century AD.
+This textile was brought back from Central Asia by the explorer and archaeologist Sir Marc Aurel Stein (1862-1943).
+The Victoria and Albert Museum has around 600 ancient and medieval textiles recovered from the Silk Road by Stein at the beginning of the twentieth century.
 Some are silk while others are made from the wool of a variety of different animals.